Damounet/AngularCucumberTesting/cucumber/features/README.md

 ## Background / Scenario outline / Examples

+The **Background** keyword describes the context of all the scenarios in the feature file.
+The background is unique and it runs automatically before each scenarios.

+The **Scenario Outline** steps provide a template which is never directly run.
+A Scenario Outline is run once for each row in the **Examples** section beneath it (not counting the first row).

+The way this works is via placeholders.
+Placeholders must be contained within < > in the Scenario Outline's steps.
+These placeholders act as variables.

+Data are surrounded with simple quotes because of Typescript usage, they are mandatory.

+### Full example

 ```Gherkin
 Feature : I select a coffee type on the coffee machine and I get it
     As a user